benchristel/mydocs/recipes/lembas.md

 Feb 22, 2019: Made this with store-bought almond meal, and it turned to glue after adding the honey.
 I added more almond meal to compensate—probably about 3 cups of almond meal, total.
 After a harrowing time getting the goop out of the food processor and some manual cutting-in of more meal, I was able to get it to a consistency where the dough was cohesive but not adhesive.
 When I put it in the food processor and turned it on, the dough quickly formed a ball.
+I feel this is a good heuristic for finding the right consistency: the blade should be clean and the surface of the dough should be smooth.

 After 10 minutes of baking in a convection oven set to 340 F, they were not quite done.
 I think they should have been thinner (< 1/4"), and should have been scored on top to increase the surface area exposed to the air.